poolsideai/python-apt/doc/source/tutorials/contributing.rst

     * conforms to :PEP:`8` (checked with pycodestyle).
 It should, at least not introduce new errors. (and never have whitespace at end of line)
-    * produces no new errors in pychecker, pyflakes and pylint (unless you can't fix them, but please tell so when requesting the merge, so it can be fixed before hitting one of the main branches).
+    * produces no new errors in flake8, pycodestyle, pyflakes and pylint (unless you can't fix them, but please tell so when requesting the merge, so it can be fixed before hitting one of the main branches).
     * does not change the behaviour of existing code in a non-compatible way.
     * works on both Python 2 and Python 3.